Revenant-Systems-LLC/Gemini-Web-Viewer/README.md

     node server.js
     ```
     The server will now be running on `http://localhost:3000`.
 You must keep this server running in the background while using the userscript.

 ### Part 2: The Userscript (Frontend)

+1. Install the [Tampermonkey](https://www.tampermonkey.net/) browser extension for your browser (Chrome, Firefox, Edge, etc.).
+2. Make sure your local proxy server from Part 1 is running.
+3. Navigate to the [`iris-web-viewer.user.js`](https://github.com/Revenant-Systems-LLC/Gemini-Web-Viewer/blob/main/iris-web-viewer.user.js) file in this repository.
+4. Click the **"Raw"** button at the top right of the file view.
+5. Tampermonkey will open a new tab and prompt you to install the script.
+Click **"Install."**

+### Part 2: The Userscript (Frontend)